architv/architv.github.io/_posts/2015-12-17-hackers-and-body-builders.md

 Programming contests let you demonstrate that you're smart and able to think quickly.
 Real life programming lets you demonstrate that you're able to build things.
 Both are desirable.

+<br><br>
+Thanks to Arnav Gupta and Chirrag Nangia for reading draft of this.
 ***

 {% include twitter_plug.html %}